When Hurt on the Job, What are Your Rights?

 - It is also illegal for your employer and/or manager to make things difficult for you once you get back to work.
 If harassment or hostility occurs because you filed a workers compensation claim, your company is acting illegally and can face strict penalties for such behavior.

 Work injuries are painful enough without the added stress of mental and emotional repercussions.
-If you are unsure about how to proceed or caught in the middle of a claims battle, call 1-800-THE-LAW2 for a free consultation with an attorney immediately.
+If you are unsure about how to proceed or caught in the middle of a claims battle, call today for a free consultation with an attorney.